Dave Lowe (atmospheric scientist): Baring Head Clean Air Monitoring Station

-Lowe had a key role in establishing this station that since 1972 has been measuring CO2 in the atmosphere and has the longest continuous record of atmospheric CO_{2} in the Southern Hemisphere.His part in setting up the station began when he met Keeling – the inventor of the upward-climbing chart of atmospheric CO_{2} known as the Keeling Curve – who wanted somebody to start measuring in the Southern Hemisphere to see if CO_{2} growth matched what he was seeing in the north.
+Lowe had a key role in establishing this station that since 1972 has been measuring CO2 in the atmosphere, with the longest continuous record of atmospheric CO_{2} in the Southern Hemisphere.
+His part in setting up the station began when he met Keeling – the inventor of the upward-climbing chart of atmospheric CO_{2} known as the Keeling Curve – who wanted somebody to start measuring in the Southern Hemisphere to see if CO_{2} growth matched what he was seeing in the north.
 Lowe found a windy, barren headland – Baring Head near the entrance to Wellington Harbour – and built an automatic air-sampling machine using parts from a telephone exchange.
 During a southerly, the Antarctic winds came straight over the ocean, and Lowe needed to know at Baring Head that there were no obstructions likely to change or affect that movement of air.
-After gathering data, Lowe and Keeling concluded that "the planet was breathing – in during the Northern Hemisphere growing season as plants sucked up more CO_{2}, out during the northern winter, when the deciduous trees dropped their leaves – but the amount of CO_{2} left in the atmosphere after each breath was rising."
+After gathering data, Lowe and Keeling concluded that "the planet was breathing – in during the Northern Hemisphere growing season as plants sucked up more CO_{2}, out during the northern winter, when the deciduous trees dropped their leaves – but the amount of CO_{2} left in the atmosphere after each breath was rising".
 Scientists would later "fingerprint" the carbon to prove it was coming from people burning fossil fuels, and the Baring Head measuring station would expand to chart rising methane and other greenhouse gases.
 This data was used when the Intergovernmental Panel on Climate Change concluded in 2007 that it was very likely – 90 per cent certain – that rising greenhouse gases were to blame for most warming in global average temperatures since the mid 20th century.
 After eight years, the project was considered important enough to be handed over to another respected climate scientist, Martin Manning when Lowe won a scholarship to study in Germany.

 Carbon Watch New Zealand, established in 2019, is a collaborative project to measure greenhouse gases and draws on the work done at Baring Point.
 In a podcast in 2020 related to this project Lowe recalled the early days at Baring Head.
-He also reiterated the importance of measuring CO_{2} and methane gases but explained that as the temperature of the atmosphere heats up, these gases drive an increase in water vapour which Lowe contends is a major cause of the temperature of the earth rising, making water vapour "by far the strongest greenhouse gas".
+He also reiterated the importance of measuring CO_{2} and methane gases but explained that as the temperature of the atmosphere heats up, these gases drive an increase in water vapour which Lowe contended was a major cause of the temperature of the Earth rising, making water vapour "by far the strongest greenhouse gas".